Martyn "Bomber" Bradbury: Online

+Legal dispute with Ani O'Brien

+In early August 2026, Bradbury was facing court action at the Auckland District Court for publishing four contentious blog posts.
+He said that he was facing a $5,000 fine or six months' imprisonment if he did not take down these posts.
+Bradbury refused to take down the posts on freedom of speech grounds and said he was prepared to go to prison.
+On 4 August, he appeared in court before Justice David Sharp, representing himself.
+The unidentified complainant, who appeared via video conference, alleged that Bradbury had breached the Harmful Digital Communications Act 2015 through his blog posts.
+They demanded the removal of the posts and an apology from Bradbury.
+Sharp adjourned the civil hearing, ordering Bradbury to seek legal advice and warning him that further posts could put him in contempt of court.

+On 13 August, New Zealand Free Speech Union board member and political commentator Ani O'Brien waived her right to name suppression and identified herself as the complainant who had pursued legal action against Bradbury for alleged "abusive" online posts.
+In an interim court order, Judge Kate Devonport had ruled that Netsafe had found that Bradbury's posts breached the Harmful Digital Communications Act's principals against indecency and harassment.
+While Bradbury has argued that he was the victim of a "censorship attempt," he removed the offending lists to comply with the interim court order.
+O'Brien confirmed that the Free Speech Union was not involved in her court proceedings against Bradbury.
+A further court hearing was scheduled for December 2026.

 Politics

 Mana Movement

 Martyn Bradbury was a consultant to the Mana party until 2013, and provided a draft strategy document for the Kim Dotcom Internet Party in 2014.
 He was influential in promoting public opposition to expansion of GCSB spying powers.

 Colin Craig defamation trial

 On 23 September 2016, Bradbury testified as a defence witness in Jordan Williams' defamation trial against Colin Craig, the former leader of the Conservative Party.
 Williams, the co-founder of the New Zealand Taxpayers' Union had filed a defamation suit against Craig after the latter had produced a pamphlet entitled "Dirty Politics and Hidden Agenda" attacking Williams, the right-wing blogger Cameron Slater, and a dissident Party member John Stringer.
 In his testimony, Bradbury alleged that Williams had embarked on a political hit job against Craig and defended Craig's pamphlet.
 Bradbury described the trial as "an angry fight between two people who don't like each other much."
 Bradbury was also questioned by Williams' lawyer Peter McKnight for making alleged defamatory comments against Williams in The Daily Blog.